 We rate the SHQ3200/28 earhook sports phones at 95 out of 100.
 They’re durable, sound pretty good for a pair of workout earbuds, and are affordable at roughly $30 retail.
 Other companies should follow Philips’ example, and utilize the high-quality construction attributes in these earbuds into their own products.
 Even non-sports earbuds could benefit from the hearty construction techniques found herein.
 So we recommend these to sports enthusiasts and audiophiles alike.

 Where to Buy the Philips SHQ3200/28 Action Fit Earhook Sports Headphones

 We got ours at Amazon.
-But you can find them at CVS, eBay, and other larger online stores and outlets, Look for them in the red, white, and blue box, and the clear plastic inner packaging.
-A window on the front allows viewing of the headphones and some of the included accessories inside.
+But you can find them at CVS, eBay, and other larger online stores and outlets.
+Look for them in the red, white, and blue box, and the clear plastic inner packaging.
+A window on the front shows off the headphones and some of the accessories inside.